 Right next to the toilet paper...

-After surveying the students and exploring different product options, we decided that Pads-on-a-Roll met our needs the most, directly in the washroom stalls:
+After surveying the students and exploring various product options, we determined that Pads-on-a-Roll best meets our needs directly in the washroom stalls for effective menstrual cycle education:

-3. They give us privacy and can be used in ALL washrooms regardless of gender
+- They provide us with privacy and can be used in ALL washrooms regardless of gender

-Contact us below to get your own rolls πŸ‘‡πŸ½
+Contact us below to get your own rolls and enhance period education at your youth symposium πŸ‘‡πŸ½

 Group of students (and Holly), hands out to show off the pads-on-a-roll display